7 releases

 .expect("HPO should be loaded");

-is backed by an adjacency matrix in compressed sparse row (CSR) format.
+the graph is backed by a compressed sparse row (CSR) adjacency matrix.

 In the previous section, we loaded an ontology from Obographs JSON file.